What Do Art, Drama, or Music Professor Do?

 - Serve on academic or administrative committees that deal with institutional policies, departmental matters, and academic issues.

-What Every Art, Drama, or Music Professor Should Know
+Qualities of an Art, Drama, or Music Professor

 Speaking: Talking to others to convey information effectively.